ColdBlast/Scien/README.md

 Right now it's aimed at the students I teach, an intro-level tool with intro-level capabilities; more of a teaching tool than a workhorse.
 But try it and you'll see the promise!

 I've had this idea rattling around in my head for a long time, but now I have the time to pursue it.
 The last time I considered doing so, I was both inspired and defeated by
-Matt McCutchen's Measurements extension (https://mattmccutchen.net/measurements/), because it demonstrated possibility but also limited pursuing it to a passion project.
+Matt McCutchen's public domain Measurements extension (https://mattmccutchen.net/measurements/), because it demonstrated possibility but also limited pursuit to a passion project.
+The unit handling in Scien is inspired by Matt's approach, but Scien otherwise approaches things somewhat differently.
+It runs in Google Sheets as an Add-In, coded in Apps Script.